 There are three phases a shamanic session: the diagnostics, the work, and the client follow through.
 In the diagnostic session, we meet and discuss the area in your life you're seeking healing or movement.
 I take your request to my Helping Spirits whom with I have an established and trusted relationship with.
 You do not have to know exactly what is wrong.
-This is something the helping spirits will be able to source.
+This is something the Helping Spirits will be able to source.

 Once the source of ailment is identified, I'll go into a shamanic journey (something very similar to a dream-like, deep meditative state) and will be taken to the source of dis-ease.
-Once there, the compassionate beings will facilitate a change in the energy or manifest a healing.
+Once there, the Compassionate Beings (or Helping Spirits) will facilitate a change in the energy or manifest a healing.
 In some instances, old energies are removed, while in others energy is integrated.
 It’s important that you know I nor any other person are doing the actual healing.
 We are only placeholders in this reality for the Helping Spirits to do their work through.